Fun for Kids and Teens

 Oseh Shalom offers a range of ways for kids, teens and adults to have fun and connect with other Jewish kids and teens.

 - Oseh Experience Dinners and Events: Free dinners, havadalah, games, movies and other events to help connect you to Jewish tradition and the Oseh community.

 - High Holy Days Junior Congregation: Oseh offers supervised services geared to many different age groups so everyone can have a meaningful experience.
 Teen are encourage to join their parents in the main sanctuary or volunteer to work with the younger children, serve as ushers or in other volunteer roles.

 - Hanukkah Party: Our Social Hall overflows with all kinds of Hanukkah themed activities, games, crafts and present wrapping for our adopted family, plus pizza, donuts, and more to keep everyone fueled.

 - Howard County Purim Carnival: Join more than 1000 other Jewish area residents from Howard and nearby counties at this amazing event with activities for toddlers through teens.

-- Monthly Shabbat Dinners and a Havdallah dinner offer a chance to meet other families and enjoy break bread
+- Monthly Shabbat Dinners and a Havdalah dinner offer a chance to meet other families and break bread together.

 - Bnai Brith Teen Group–see below for our dynamic teen group